algolia/docsearch/docs/README.md

 Netlify runs `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).

 This script will first check if PR changes anything to the `./docs` subfolder.
-If no change were made, the preview will not be generated (this will make processing time faster).
+If PR doesn't change anything, the preview will not be generated (this will make processing time faster).

 Whenever the preview is ready, a message from Algobot will be added to the PR, along with the link to the preview.
 This is configured in Netlify UI in _Build